anomaly/prestans-docs/source/quickstart.rst

 REST Application
 ----------------

-REST Application is our router, it's an instance of REST Application that maps a URL to a handler.
+REST Application is our router, an instance of REST Application is responsible for mapping URLs to handlers.
 It's also responsible managing the API call lifecycle and humanising error messages for the client.

 REST Application can not be used directly, you must use a sub class that's been paired with a Serializer.
 Out of the box prestans provides the following REST Application routers: